Samsung RF28R7351SR Internal Water Lines & Ice Room Door Gasket Replacement

 • Water pooling inside the freezer near the ice room door

-• The gap between the ice room door and frame is visibly larger than normal
+• A gap between the ice room door and frame that is visibly larger than normal

-This is caused by warm air leaking past the failed gasket, condensing on cold surfaces, and running down into the ice chute mechanism.
-The fix is to replace the gasket as described above.
+This happens because warm air leaks past the failed gasket, condensing on cold surfaces and running down into the ice chute mechanism.
+The solution is to replace the gasket as described above.

 Ice Chute Flapper Leak